-That’s why these tools are so valuable: they help significantly cut down on time spent looking for link building opportunities so you can get real results faster.
+That’s why SEO tools are so valuable: they help significantly cut down on time spent looking for link building opportunities so you can get real results faster.

 Whether you’re planning a white hat link campaign for your organic SEO, or maybe you need to vet backlinks before buying them or you need to focus more on local link building, these tools will help you reach your goals.

 Sign up for our newsletter to get the best content directly to your inbox.

 Now I’d like to turn it over to you to spark a debate or lead a new discussion.